4ms/metamodule-docs-website/docs/using_metamodule_jacks.md

       (thus acting like a passive mult)

       If this is the first cable you're creating this session, a pop-up will remind you of how to patch a cable.
-Read them and click OK.
+Read it and click OK.

    [![New cable start](./img/new-cable-start.png){ .half }](./img/new-cable-start.png)